-The Women's Federation for World Peace, International UN Office (WFWPI) collaborated with the Universal Peace Federation (UPF) USA to sponsor a forum called, "Raising Children of Peace," in commemoration of the 21st Anniversary of the UN's International Year of the Family at the One UN New York on Wednesday, November 4, 2015.
+New York, New York-UPF and the Women's Federation for World Peace International (WFWPI) collaborated to sponsor a forum called, "Raising Children of Peace," in commemoration of the 21st anniversary of the UN's International Year of the Family, at the ONE UN New York on November 4, 2015.

-The forum was well attended by a select group of 60 guests, including United Nations ambassadors and officials, a political leader, a dean, academics and students, NGO leaders and interns, UN representatives as well as medical and business professionals.
+Sixty guests, including UN officials, diplomats, NGO leaders, a political leader, scholars and students, as well as medical and business professionals, attended the event.

-The forum, which included two sessions, opened with welcoming remarks by Mrs. Lynn Walsh, Director of UPF's Office for Marriage and Family.
-In the opening session, Mr. Taj Hamad, UPF Secretary General, introduced H.E.
+The forum, which featured two sessions, was opened by Mrs. Lynn Walsh, director of UPF's Office for Marriage and Family, who gave the welcoming remarks.
+Mr. Taj Hamad, UPF secretary general, introduced the speakers, H.E.
 Denis Antoine, Ambassador of the Permanent Mission of Grenada to the UN, and H.E.
-Mrs. U. Joy Ogwu, Ambassador from the Permanent Mission of Nigeria to the UN.
+Mrs. U. Joy Ogwu, Ambassador of the Permanent Mission of Nigeria to the UN.

-Ambassador Antoine gave an introduction sharing research, news and stories about raising children of peace, starting from early childhood.
+Amb.
+Antoine shared research, news and stories about raising children of peace, beginning from early childhood.
 He encouraged everyone to reflect back on their own childhood and how it shaped who they are today.
-"Look at yourself, the things that molded you, the things that motivated you, what made you laugh and what made you cry."
+"Look at yourself, the things that molded you, the things that motivated you, what made you laugh, and what made you cry."

-Ambassador Ogwu added to the conversation, quoting scripture from Proverbs 22:6: "Raise a child in the way he should go.
+Amb.
+Ogwu added to the conversation, quoting scripture from Proverbs 22:6: "Raise a child in the way he should go.
 When he grows he will not depart from it."
-She shared her personal experience growing up and the principles her mother passed on to her, which established peace in her mind and have influenced her life.
+She shared her experience growing up and the principles her mother passed on to her, which established peace in her mind and have influenced her life.
 "When you have peace, you are at peace," she said.
 "You have the majesty of calmness all around you, and you radiate it to others.
 That is what I try to pass on to my own children.
 They know that there is a fundamental principle in the house, that there are limits, and that you can't bear grudges."

-For the keynote session, the meeting room was turned into a living room with two armchairs at the front, which allowed the speakers to engage in a discussion on the theme as well as draw the guests into the conversation.
-Mrs. Alexa Ward, Deputy Director of WFWPI's UN Office, introduced the two main speakers, Dr. James Leckman and Dr. Rima Salah, who spoke about the key role that child development and parenting play in building and maintaining healthy families as the basis for lasting peace in the world.
+For the keynote session, the meeting room was turned into a living room with two armchairs at the front, which allowed the speakers to engage in a discussion on the forum theme, as well as draw the guests into the conversation.
+Mrs. Alexa Ward, deputy director of WFWPI's UN Office, introduced the two main speakers, Dr. James Leckman and Dr. Rima Salah, who spoke about the key role that child development and parenting play in building and maintaining healthy families as the basis for lasting peace in the world.

-Dr. Leckman is the Neison Harris Professor of Child Psychiatry, Psychology and Pediatrics at

-Yale University.
-He is a well-known child psychiatrist and patient oriented clinical investigator.
-For more than 20 years, he served as the Director of the Child Study Center at Yale.
+Dr. Leckman is the Neison Harris professor of Child Psychiatry, Psychiatry, Psychology, and Pediatrics at Yale University.
+He is a well-known child psychiatrist and patient-oriented clinical investigator.
+For more than 20 years, he served as the director of the Child Study Center at Yale.
 Dr. Leckman referred to a number of projects around the world as well as recent discoveries in biology and genetics that give evidence to the importance of parenting in the role of child development.